-- Regional farebox system and redesign of the fare structure and passes. - Construction of a transit center and administrative offices. - Implementation of real-time bus tracking for passenger safety and convenience. - Replacement of boilers in fleet maintenance facility. - Fixed route efficiency study, community outreach, and route redesign project to coincide with the construction of the new transit hub at Landmark Commons.
+- Regional farebox system and redesign of the fare structure and passes. - Construction of a transit center and administrative offices. - Implementation of real-time bus tracking for passenger safety and convenience. - Replacement of boilers in fleet maintenance facility. - Planned replacement of heavy-duty vehicle lifts in fleet shop. - Fixed route efficiency study, community outreach, and route redesign project to coincide with the construction of the new transit hub at Landmark Commons.